Arnethegreat/yoshisisland-practice-hack/README.md

 Hold L while pressing select in pause menu and you'll leave any level as well as mark it as cleared.
 This doesn't save until you beat a level legit.

 ### Frame Skip
 Increase or decrease frames to skip per frame (amount of slow down).
-Game will run at 1/n speed where n is frame skip amount.
+Game will run at 1/n speed where n is slowdown amount.
-Frame advance pauses the game and advances a single frame each time it is activated thereafter.
+Frame advance mode pauses the game and advances a single frame each time the frame advance input bind is triggered thereafter.
 It can be disabled via the menu option or by using a bind to change the slow down value.
 Inputs are buffered in between frames.

 ### Stage Intro (with the level text)
 Stage intro now begins as soon as there's user input (if finished loading).